jaalto/project--shell-script-performance-and-portability/README.md

   like `*`, `?`, etc. The pathname expansion can be disabled with
   `set -f; ...code...; set +f`.
-  To disable it locally in a function, use statement `local - set -f`.
+  It is also posisble to disable it locally in a function,
   See [code](./bin/t-variable-array-split-string.sh).

 ```